 Traccar TimescaleDB old positions get deleted

-fts a day ago
+fts 22 days ago

 Hi,